mattvenn/minecraft-pi/treasure/treasure.md

     from math import sqrt
 	dist = sqrt(diff.x * diff.x + diff.y * diff.y + diff.z * diff.z)

-Now try to find a way to make the lights flash on and off depending on how big the `dist` variable is.
-Then you'll be able to navigate your way to the treasure by looking at how fast the lights flash.
+## Flashy lights

+If you put your code in a loop, then as you move around in Minecraft, the distance will be constantly recalculated.

+How can you make the lights flash faster the smaller `dist` is?